Salaah01/django-action-triggers/docs/source/api.rst

 .. include:: partials/note_ref_webhooks_guide.rst

-The following example illustrates how to create a trigger that will hit a webhook when a new customer is created, updated, or deleted.
+In this example, a trigger is created that sends a POST request to a webhook whenever a `Customer` model instance is created, updated, or deleted.

 .. code-block:: json